gotev/recycler-adapter/README.md

 ```

 ## <a name="filterItems"></a>Filter items
-If you need to search items in your recycler view, you have to override this method in each one of your items implementation:
+If you need to search items in your recycler view, you have to override `onFilter` method in each one of your items implementation.
+Let's say our `AdapterItem` has a `text` field and we want to check if the search term matches it:

 ```kotlin
 /**